camerontan0527/bdcnn/README.md

 python3 train.py --lr 0.01 --epoch 100 --model fcn
 ```
 Then a conventional FCN and its bi-directional variants would be trained for 100 epochs with a learning rate of 0.01.

+### About Dataset

+Due to privacy protocol, the dataset we used in our experiments would not be shared publicly.
+Instead, to show the format of the data for training, we add some dummy input and target under the directory [data](https://github.com/camerontan0527/bdcnn/tree/main/data).
+In the provided dummy dataset, {train, test, val}_data is the input for the model, where there are 11, 1 and 1 instances for training, testing and validating, respectively.
+The corresponding target (class label) for each instance is recorded in {train, test, val}_type files.